vuereka/vue-arrange/README.md

 - Supports using a handle.
 - Drop zones, e.g. for trash bin.
 - Utility-class friendly
 - Completely built in Typescript.
 Supports generic items.
+(Javascript users can live happily omitting all the type references below (the things between <>), but it is still useful to know what is being returned by events etc.)

 ## Usage